-Our goal is to build replicated systems that are both multicore-scalable and replica-scalable.
+Our goal is to build replicated systems that are both multicorescalable and replica-scalable.
 More precisely, if the system is executing non-conflicting transactions - those whose read and write sets are disjoint - the number of completed transactions per core should not decrease even as the total number of cores in the system increases.
 It should be possible to scale up the system throughput by using nodes with more cores or increase the system fault tolerance by adding more replicas without a performance penalty.
 That is, the only barriers to scalability should be ones that are fundamental to the workload - those that arise from conflicts between transactions.

-Most systems do not achieve both multicore scalability and replica scalability due to shared structures that require coordination for non-conflicting transactions and hence become points of contention.
+Most systems do not achieve both of multicore scalability and replica scalability due to shared structures that require coordination for non-conflicting transactions and hence become points of contention.
 The Zero-Coordination Principle states that scalable systems can be built by following two rules:

 Multicore scalability: DAP.
-The first half of ZCP is a familiar one from previous work on designing multicorescalable applications, namely disjoint access parallelism (DAP) [14].
+The first half of ZCP is a familiar one from previous work on designing multicore-scalable applications, namely disjoint access parallelism (DAP) [14].
 The DAP principle states that a system will be able to achieve ideal scalability on multicore processors if non-conflicting transactions - ones that access disjoint sets of memory locations - access disjoint memory regions.
 This means that the implementation requires no cross-core coordination.
 Later work extended the DAP principle to transactional memory [2, 36].

 DAP means that there should be no centralized points of contention beyond the data items themselves, such as transaction ID management or database lock managers.
-Recent work has built single-node transaction processing systems that minimize or eliminate these central contention points [17, 18, 26, 46, 48, 50].
+Recent work has built single-node transaction processing systems that minimize or eliminate these central contention points [17, 18, 26, 45, 47, 49].
 Replicated systems tend to involve further points of contention, such as shared logs or other state tables, that must be eliminated for a replicated system to support ZCP.

 Replica scalability: coordination-free execution.
 Our second performance goal, that performance should not decrease as the number of replicas increases, is addressed by the second half of ZCP.
-Much as DAP required that non-conflicting transactions not access the same memory regions, ZCP imposes an additional requirement that non-conflicting transactions do not require cross-replica coordination, i.e., replicas do not need to send messages to each other in order to commit non-conflicting transactions.
+Much as DAP required that non-conflicting transactions not access the same memory regions, ZCP imposes an additional requirement that non-conflicting transactions do not require cross-replica coordination.

 For example, a traditional state machine replication protocol [20, 27, 34, 35] (or shared log), the basis for many transaction processing architectures [3, 5, 8, 39], does not meet this requirement.
 It requires establishing a total order of operations through a distributed protocol, e.g., by serializing them through a leader replica, a form of cross-replica coordination.
-This generally causes $O\left(\frac{1}{n}\right)$ throughput scaling in the number of replicas, though some replication and transaction processing protocols have been designed to avoid this [25, 47, 52].
+This generally causes $O\left(\frac{1}{n}\right)$ throughput scaling in the number of replicas, though some replication and transaction processing protocols have been designed to avoid this [25, 46, 51].